stackabletech/kafka-operator/README.md

 ## Documentation

-The documentation for this operator can be found at <https://docs.stackable.tech/kafka/stable/index.html>.
+The documentation for this operator can be found [here](https://docs.stackable.tech/kafka/stable/index.html).

-The documentation for all Stackable products can be found at <https://docs.stackable.tech>.
+The documentation for all Stackable products can be found at [docs.stackable.tech](https://docs.stackable.tech).

 ## What Does This Do?